Dry Dropper on a Euro Rig

 Riffles and Mild Pocket Water

 Last week in Maine, Guide Andy and I fished a pretty large river loaded with big brookies and salmon.
 The lower section was wide maybe 50-75 yards that was all riffle with some pockets mixed in.
 The depth was mostly 1-4'.
-The third pic is some of the more pockety water areas of the riffle section of river.
 Knowing the wild brook trout and salmon would be looking at dries and wanting to get some dry fly practice in I hit the river with a traditional 5 wt and a 13' tapered leader as well as a 10'6" 3 wt tight line nymphing rod.
 Beginning with a traditional dry fly rod and leader, I thought the lower gradient riffles would work well with this rig.
 A few small fish and many refusals later I had to concede that the slight conflicting currents were only allowing for short drifts before leader or fly line influenced the dry enough to tip off the fish.
 The key word here is refusals, because many anglers may have blamed themselves for missing so many fish on the dry fly when the fish actually were not putting the fly in their mouth.
 At this point grabbing the tight line rod and fishing a size 12-16 caddis dry about 20" above a nymph proved to be absolutely deadly.
 While my nymph, a 16-18 with a 2.3-3.0 mm tungsten bead picked up a few fish what it also did was anchor my dry fly in an individual current seam and allow me to fish the dry at distances up to 35' both up, up and across, and downstream.
 Using the light long leader and long rod allowed me to hold fly line off of the water and keep the dry drifting naturally for much greater distances than I had earlier.
 The result was probably 60+ fish in an afternoon with brookies up to 17-18" and many fewer refusals/ missed fish on the dry.
 You can also manipulate the dry in pockets to look like an egg laying caddis etc.